Mathematics of paper folding: History

-In 2002, belcastro and Hull brought to the theoretical origami the language of affine transformations, with an extension from $R$2 to $R$3 in only the case of single-vertex construction.
+In 2002, sarah-marie belcastro and Tom Hull brought to the theoretical origami the language of affine transformations, with an extension from $R$2 to $R$3 in only the case of single-vertex construction.

 In 2002, Alperin solved Alhazen's problem of spherical optics.
 In the same paper, Alperin showed a construction for a regular heptagon.
 In 2004, was proven algorithmically the fold pattern for a regular heptagon.
 Bisections and trisections were used by Alperin in 2005 for the same construction.

-In 2003, Jeremy Gibbons, a researcher from the University of Oxford, described a style of functional programming in terms of origami.
-He coined this paradigm as "origami programming."
-He characterizes fold and unfolds as natural patterns of computation over recursive datatypes that can be framed in the context of origami.

 In 2005, principles and concepts from mathematical and computational origami were applied to solve Countdown, a game popularized in British television in which competitors used a list of source numbers to build an arithmetic expression as close to the target number as possible.

 In 2009, Alperin and Lang extended the theoretical origami to rational equations of arbitrary degree, with the concept of manifold creases.
 This work was a formal extension of Lang's unpublished 2004 demonstration of angle quintisection.